MillieNakiganda/FlutterSampleApp/README.md

 The app requires Flutter SDK and android SDK to run on your machine.
 Checkout the [docs](https://docs.flutter.dev/) to see installation guidelines for flutter and [docs](https://developer.android.com/studio/intro) to see how to install android SDK.

+Checkout the Open weather Api [docs](https://openweathermap.org/current) on how to make the API call and a look on what JSON API reponse looks like.

 #### Installation guidelines

 - Clone the repository